matrix-org/matrix-hookshot/docs/setup/jira.md

     ... # See below
 ```

-You can omit the `oauth` section if you are not planning to allow users to login and use interactive features (i.e. webhook only mode).
+You can omit the `oauth` section if you are not planning to allow users to log in and use interactive features (i.e. webhook only mode).

 ## Connecting Matrix users to JIRA